 If that doesn’t work, you should talk to your local HOA or local code enforcement.
 If you’re dealing with noise complaints, call the police.
 Having people who have reinforcements on hand can take care of issues along these lines.

 What if your neighbors are just plain rude?
 If they are the type to hurl insults at you while you work in the yard or try to harass you, ignoring them is the best option.
-If that isn’t going to work, giving them written warning telling them to leave you alone is important—as is documenting the harassment.
+If that isn’t going to work, giving them a written warning telling them to leave you alone is important—as is documenting the harassment.

 Let’s say that you moved into a neighborhood that’s friendly to just about everyone, except for you.
 They whisper about you, shun you, and maybe hurl a couple of rude comments too.
 They’re downright mean, and they want you to know that you are not welcome.
 What can you do?